MicrosoftDocs/microsoft-365-docs/microsoft-365/topics/set-up-topic-experiences.md

 You can use the Microsoft 365 admin center to set up and configure [Topics](topic-experiences-overview.md).

-It is important to plan the best way to set up and configure topics in your environment.
+It's important to plan the best way to set up and configure topics in your environment.
 Be sure to read [Plan for Topics](plan-topic-experiences.md) before you begin the procedures in this article.

 You must be [subscribed to a license that includes Topics](https://www.microsoft.com/microsoft-viva/topics) and be a global administrator, or both SharePoint administrator and groups administrator to access the Microsoft 365 admin center and set up Topics.